-This week, the Plant of the Week is the Magnolia Tree!
+This week, the Plant of the Week is the Birch Tree!

-Growing Conditions: Grows best in full sun to part shade, tolerates clay soil, some maintenance is required
+Growing Conditions: Grows best in part shade, tolerates deer, high maintenance is required

 If you want to know more about this plant, have a plant you want to be featured next week, or have any questions in general, please contact us!